pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 - Teach HM03 Surf to Squirtle (over slot 2 Tail Whip if Squirtle already knows Dig)
 - Surf to Mansion

-> Get the Carbos if 0-1, 5-8, (11-12), or 13 SPD DV
+> Get the Mansion Carbos if 0-1, 5-8, (11-12), or 13 Speed DV

 Mansion Menu (0 Carbos):
  - Down 1 teach HM04 Strength to Squirtle over Tackle
  - Scroll up to use Super Repel
-- (note: Rare Candies are 1 below Super Repel)

 Mansion Menu (1-3 Carbos):
  - Teach HM04 Strength to Squirtle over Tackle
  - Use Carbos **on Nidoking** x1-3  (U3 for 3, U2 for 2, D1 for 1)
  - Use Slot 3 Super Repel
-- (no action required if Rare Candies are still 1 below Super Repel)
-- Otherwise, scroll to the bottom of the bag (leave the cursor on Cancel)

-Skip TM14 *unless you tossed Parlyz Heal to stack Carbos*, then we need it for bag space.
+> Skip TM14 *unless you tossed Parlyz Heal to stack Carbos*, then we need to get TM14 for bag space.

-Get the visible Rare Candy.
+Get the item ball Rare Candy.

-Get the hidden Rare Candy if you have 0, 5-7, or (11-12) Speed DV *and stacked Carbos*
+> Get the hidden Rare Candy if you skipped the cycling road Rare Candy

 - Use all remaining Rare Candies on Nidoking
 - Pick up the Secret Key
 - Dig out